top of page

 • 1955-1956: New York University - Graduate School

-• 1959-1962: Pennsylvania Acadamy of Fine Arts
+• 1959-1962: Pennsylvania Academy of Fine Arts

-• Woodmere Museum of Art - 21 prizes
+• Chrystler Museum of Art

 bottom of page